Paolo-Beci/pyinstaller-all-os-gh-action/README.md

 To prepare for the following tasks, we'll be uploading files as assets to the recently generated release on GitHub.
 This process requires utilizing a specific URL location.
 This is accomplished in the initial step, which retrieves this location by accessing the content of the environment variable steps.create_release.outputs.upload_url and subsequently writes it to the file release_url.txt.
 Finally, we upload this text file, once more employing a pre-defined action, thereby enabling us to extract the URL from it at a later stage.

 ### Build
 Next, we look at the build job.
-This is only run after 'createrelease' has finished.
+This is only run after `createrelease` has finished.
 Here, it gets a little bit more tricky.
 Inside our strategy part, we define three different “versions” of a step.
 The first one will be run on MacOS.
 It will execute pyinstaller to build the MacOS package of our script.
 The second one will be run on a Windows machine and again use pyinstaller to create the Windows .exe version of the app.
 And the last one will be run on a Linux machine to create the Linux version.
 ```yml
 - os: macos-latest
     TARGET: macos